Britney Spears Stuns In Skinny Jeans While Wearing Glasses & Discusses Insecurities In Latest Instagram Update

 “This is probably my favorite picture I have ever seen of you,” added a different devotee.

-Quite a few of her followers, however, commented upon the singer’s emotional state, which is an often occurrence in the comments section of Britney’s posts.
+Quite a few of her followers also shared their opinions on the singer’s presumed emotional state, which is an often occurrence in the comments section of Britney’s posts.

 “You don’t look happy,” wrote one commenter.